zuccedscan/LinuxPrivEsc/Manual Escalation.md

 ![Screenshot From 2025-05-10 00-49-01](https://github.com/user-attachments/assets/4707d42c-8710-4a46-b854-f7630e3ffcaf)

+**SUID Shared Object Injection**

-2. Search if there any .so file is missing from a writable directory. `/home/user/.config/libcalc.so`
+1. Search if there any .so file is missing from a writable directory. `/home/user/.config/libcalc.so`

 ```sh
 strace /usr/local/bin/suid-so 2>&1 | grep -i -E "open|access|no such file"